 Farming & Wildlife Advisory Group - South West

-The Farming & Wildlife Advisory Group South West (FWAG South West) is a registered charity representing South Somerset’s farmers and landowners in the delivery of wildlife conservation, whilst helping to ensure farm businesses are profitable.
+The Farming & Wildlife Advisory Group South West (FWAG South West) is a registered charity.
+It represents South Somerset’s farmers and landowners in the delivery of wildlife conservation.
+It helps to ensure farm businesses are profitable.

 FWAG are leading on a number of environmental initiatives in the region:

 The ‘Hills to Levels’ project is a holistic catchment management approach based across Somerset.
 It aims to ‘slow the flow’ to reduce flood risk, reduce erosion, improve water quality, deliver wider environmental benefits and increase resilience on the floodplain.
 The idea is that a lot of small-scale interventions will have an effect at the large catchment scale with the motto that ‘every field, every farm, every stream has its part to play in flooding and water quality’.